-In selecting director candidates, the Nominating and Corporate Governance Committee considers whether the candidates possess the required skill sets and fulfill the qualification requirements of directors approved by the Board of Directors, including integrity, objectivity, sound judgment, leadership and diversity in all aspects of that term, including differences of perspective, professional experience, education, skills, and other individual qualities, such as gender, race, and ethnicity.
+In selecting director candidates, the Nominating and Corporate Governance Committee considers whether the candidates possess the required skill sets and fulfill the qualification requirements of directors approved by the Board of Directors, including integrity, objectivity, sound judgment, leadership and diversity in all aspects of that term, including differences of perspective, professional experience, education, skills, and other individual qualities, such as gender, race, ethnicity, and sexual orientation.
 Annually, the Nominating and Corporate Governance Committee assesses the composition of the Board of Directors, including the Committee's effectiveness in balancing the above considerations.

 Other than the foregoing, there are no minimum criteria for director nominees, although the Nominating and Corporate Governance Committee may consider such other factors as it may deem are in the best interests of the Company and its stockholders.
-The Nominating and Corporate Governance Committee does not assign specific weights to, and a potential or incumbent director will not necessarily satisfy all of, the foregoing criteria and in evaluating a candidate does not distinguish on the basis of whether the candidate was recommended by a stockholder.
-Nothwithstanding the foregoing, in furtherance of the Committee's commitment to increasing diversity within the Board of Directors, the Committee has determined that a focused effort to identify director candidates from underrepresented minority groups will be an important consideration and priority in selecting and nominating director candidates for election as future openings become available on the Board of Directors.
+The Nominating and

+Corporate Governance Committee does not assign specific weights to, and a potential or incumbent director will not necessarily satisfy all, the foregoing criteria, and in evaluating a candidate does not distinguish on the basis of whether the candidate was recommended by a stockholder.
+Notwithstanding the foregoing, in furtherance of the Committee's commitment to increasing diversity within the Board of Directors, the Committee and the Board have determined that a focused effort to identify director candidates from underrepresented minority groups will be an important consideration and priority in selecting and nominating director candidates for election as future openings become available on the Board of Directors.
+Accordingly, the Board has amended the Company's Corporate Governance Guidelines and Principles to include a requirement that any search firm engaged to fill such openings include qualified women, racially or ethnically diverse candidates, and/or other candidates from underrepresented minority groups in all prospective director candidate pools.